pauleveritt/kaybee/docs/using/resources.rst

 ------------------

-Sphinx (actually reStructuredText) has a concept of :ref:`directives <sphinx:directives>` -- sort of like tags in HTML.
+Sphinx (actually reStructuredText) has a concept of :ref:`directives <sphinx:rst-directives>` -- sort of like tags in HTML.
 RST and Sphinx have a bunch of directives built-in, but you can also register your own directives.